 Potential effects to other valued components.

-Discuss the conformity of the proposed highway-related land uses with the existing Gwich’in Land Use Plan and Sahtu Land Use Plan.
-Identify areas of non-conformity with these plans.
+Discuss the conformity of the proposed highway-related land uses with the existing Sahtu Land Use Plan.

 Heritage resources

 Describe and evaluate the potential impacts of the proposed highway on cultural heritage and special management areas, including a consideration of the following: